Skip to main content

 1. Call init() before importing anthropic -- enables auto-instrumentation

-4. Set max_tokens -- Required by Anthropic API
+4. Set max_tokens -- required by the Anthropic API

-5. Add provider tag -- Makes filtering easy in the UI
+5. Add a provider tag -- makes filtering easy in the UI

 Next Steps